gep13/gep13/input/blog/can-net-user-groups-get-office365-for-free.md

 Title: Can .Net User Groups get @Office365 for free?
 Published: 29/6/2011
 Tags:
-- ADNUG
-- ADNUGUK
+- adnuguk
-- User Groups
+- user groups
 ---

 For a few months now I have been using the Office365 Beta to run the email accounts for the [Aberdeen Developers .Net User Group](http://www.aberdeendevelopers.co.uk/) and I am happy to say that it has been working really well, and in all honesty, it “just” works.